IskandarGhobril/empanada/_sections/story4.md

   </div>
 </figure>

-<p class="reveal">Technology and Consumer sectors show high correlation—when retail investors are bullish, they often pile into both.
-Energy shows lower correlation with other sectors, driven more by commodity prices than general sentiment.</p>
+<p class="reveal">Healthcare and Consumer sectors exhibit the highest mutual synchronization, suggesting they often experience similar regime dynamics.
+Technology shows more moderate alignment with other sectors, indicating more sector-specific regime behavior.
+Financials appear relatively less synchronized with most sectors, highlighting their distinct sensitivity to credit conditions and macro-financial factors.
+Overall, the results suggest that while some sectors share common regime cycles, market states are not fully synchronized across the economy, supporting the use of sector-level regime analysis rather than a single aggregate market regime.</p>

 <hr class="section-divider">

 <h2>Sector Returns Analysis</h2>

 <p class="lead reveal">How do sector returns compare across different market conditions?
 The scatter plot reveals the relationship between overall market sentiment and individual sector performance.</p>

+<p class="reveal">Use the dropdown to explore each sector's state evolution!</p>

 <figure class="plot-figure reveal">
   <div class="interactive-figure" data-plot="sector-returns">